Pedroso05/Pedroso05/README.md

 -  Hi, I’m @Pedroso05
--  I’m interested in python and data sciencie
+-  I’m interested in python
 -  I’m currently learning python and git
--  How to reach me @pe_pedroso
+-  How to reach me pedrosoph3105@gmail.com